joel-ginu-mathew/insurance-fraud-detection/README.md

   A network bridge for database access

-Run both services: docker-compose up --build
+Run both services:
+bash :docker-compose up --build

 This will: